1945 Irish presidential election

 The 1945 Irish presidential election was held on Thursday, 14 June 1945.
 It was Ireland's first contested presidential election.
-Outgoing president Douglas Hyde, who had served since 1938, decided not to seek a second term.
+Outgoing president Douglas Hyde, who had served since 1938, did not seek a second term.
 Fianna Fáil nominated its deputy leader, Tánaiste Seán T. O'Kelly, as its candidate.
 Fine Gael nominated Seán Mac Eoin.
 Independent republican Patrick McCartan sought and failed to receive the necessary four nominations from local councils, but secured a nomination from Oireachtas members.

 O'Kelly won on the second count but the degree of voting transfers between the two opposition candidates, and O'Kelly's failure to win on the first count, showed the depth of growing opposition to Éamon de Valera's government and the potential that existed for cooperation among various opposition groups.
-De Valera's government was defeated in the subsequent 1948 general election and replaced by a First Inter-Party Government.
+De Valera's government was defeated in the subsequent 1948 general election and succeeded by the first inter-party government.

 The election took place on the same date as the 1945 local elections.
 Electoral law was amended to allow administrative counties and county boroughs to be used as constituencies instead of using Dáil constituencies, as previously required.
 This was to facilitate sorting and counting of ballots with ballots for the local elections.